vetienne74/hpcscan/README.md

 Outputs the following files: `PropaEigenModeRef.proc0.grid.info`, `PropaEigenModeRef.proc0.grid.bin`, `PropaEigenModePrn.proc0.grid.info` and `PropaEigenModePrn.proc0.grid.bin`

-:warning: Writing grids on disks slows down the code and shouldn't be combined with performance measurements
+:warning: Writing grids on disks slows down the execution and shouldn't be combined with performance measurements

 :warning: Grids can be of large size and can quickly reach your available disk space